cclarke/sicp-notes/chapter_1/chapter_1.md

     > In general, the number of steps required by a tree-recursive process will be proportional to the number of nodes in the tree, while the space required will be proportional to the maximum depth of the tree.

+* Tree recursion is a particularly natural and powerful tool for processes that **operate on hierarchically structured data** rather than on numbers (50)

+  * Can also be a useful cognitive tool when reasoning about particular problems—for example, if a particular problem admits both iterative and recursive processes as solutions, but the recursive process is more "natural" a solution in some sense (even if inefficient), then understanding the recursive process can sometimes be a steppingstone on the way to understanding the iterative process

+##### Example: Counting change

 #### 1.2.3 Orders of Growth (54-57)

 #### 1.2.4 Exponentiation (57-62)